 Normally with a shoe as tough and durable as the Under Armour Charge RC 2 is, you'd expect it to rank very low in terms of flexibility.
 With that being said, you'd be pleasantly surprised to find that this simply isn't an issue with this latest offering from Under Armour.
 The shoe is light and durable, but its outsole is specifically designed to respond deftly to your natural foot movements.
 When you couple this with a midsole that likewise adapts itself to your foot shape, you have a running experience like no other.

 The Under Armour Charge RC 2 provides good stability.
 It's been specifically built to provide good arch support.
 The Medial Bumper helps support your foot in order to provide a neutral pronation.
-This shoe The 4D Foam provides a custom like cushioning, conforming the your foot shape, offering support for your foot type.
+The 4D Foam provides a custom-like cushioning, conforming to your foot shape, offering support for your foot type.

 In terms of heel to toe drop, the Under Armour Charge RC 2 has a 7mm drop.
 This is below a standard drop, but far from a minimal drop.
 However, when changing to a shoe with a lower or higher drop, make sure to slow adjust in order to prevent injury.